 For any question please contact the publication committee by sending email to info (at) isqed (dot)org.
-Alternatively you may contact the TPC chair Dr. Syed M. Alam<smlam (at) hotmail.com>.
+Alternatively you may contact the TPC chair Dr. Syed M. Alam<smlam (at) gmail.com>.
 Please note the following important dates:

 |Paper Submission Deadline